 Activity outputs including state can be consumed by a subsequent activity in the pipeline.
 For example, in the JSON definition of an activity, you can access the output of the previous activity by using the following syntax:

 The Until activity provides the same functionality that a do-until looping structure provides in programming languages.
-It executes a set of activities in a loop until the condition associated with the activity evaluates to
+It runs a set of activities in a loop until the condition that's associated with the activity evaluates to

-Invoke a pipeline from another pipeline
+Invoking a pipeline from another pipeline

 The Execute Pipeline activity allows a Data Factory pipeline to invoke another pipeline.

 A key use case in ETL patterns is "delta loads," in which only data that has changed since the last iteration of a pipeline is loaded.
 New capabilities in the current version, such as lookup activity, flexible scheduling, and control flow, enable this use case in a natural way.
 For a tutorial with step-by-step instructions, see Tutorial: Incremental copy.